Pesticides are the most devastating factor in pollinator decline.

 What are Neonicotinoids

 Neonicotinoidal systemic insecticides are toxic to pollinators at lethal and sublethal doses.
 Systemic insecticides render the entire plant, including pollen and nectar, toxic to a pollinator.
 The EPA approved neonicotinoid use starting in 1991.
 Since then, we have seen massive declines in pollinator and insect populations across the globe such as the bumble bee kill in Oregon from a dinotefuran neonic insecticide tree treatment.
 Honey bee decline continues at 40-50% losses each year.
 Neonicotinoids are found in the majority of surface waters in the US. and cause adverse effects on non-target organisms.
-In 2020, scientists from the U of Minnesota researched the impact of neonics on surface and groundwater at 65 sites to determine concentrations and impacts on aquatics.
+Neonics are the most commonly used pesticides nationwide, and studies link even tiny concentrations of neonics in water with declines in bird populations and the collapse of fisheries.

 In 2021, a UC Riverside study shows neonicotinoids used on nursery plants are harmful to wild bees even when applied well below the label rates.

-Neonicotinoids are being reviewed as a pesticide of special concern for surface water contamination.
-Studies clearly indicate neonicotinoids are decreasing populations of aquatic invertebrates, birds, amphibians, fish and other living things.
-One seed coated in a neonic is all it takes for a songbird to take ill or die.
-Nearly 100% of all corn grown in the US is seed treated with neonicotinoids, of which 5% is taken up by the plant and the vast majority being sloughed off into waterways and the atmosphere.
 Neonicotinoids are also used extensively in the horticulture industry by nurseries and greenhouses, lawn and tree care companies, pest control services, municipalities and by homeowners.
 These dangerous chemicals are found in garden centers and hardware stores across the country.
 Seeds coated with neonics are not regulated as pesticides in Minnesota and should be.

 We believe in a food system that promotes soil health, farm biodiversity, and nutrient dense food- all while benefiting the farmers who grow it.